glgerard/cloud-mdbn/doc/HOWTO.md

 Refer to [CUDA Quick Start Guide](http://developer.download.nvidia.com/compute/cuda/8.0/secure/Prod2/docs/sidebar/CUDA_Quick_Start_Guide.pdf) for detailed installation instructions.

+See [INSTALL](doc/INSTALL.md) for detailed instructions on how to set-up the environment.

 Launch the Canopy Package Manager and install the following package
 * flask

 From a terminal run the following commands (make sure Canopy is your default Python environment)

+    sudo apt-get install git
     pip install boto3
     pip install Theano